nginx/unit-docs/source/howto.rst

 - :doc:`howto/grafana`: Use Unit to power Grafana's visual goodness.

+- :doc:`howto/hg`: Install and configure Mercurial on Unit.

 - :doc:`howto/jira`: Run a new Jira installation in Unit.

 - :doc:`howto/nextcloud`: Deploy a NextCloud site using NGINX and Unit.